Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/post-processing-ssao.md

     ![SSAO Renderer Feature.](Images/post-proc/ssao/ssao-renderer-feature-created.png)

-Now your project uses the Ambient Occlusion post-processing effect.
+Now Cameras that use the Renderer with the SSAO Renderer Feature have the Ambient Occlusion effect.

+## Properties